Superfluid fraction in the crystal phase of the inner crust of neutron stars: Results

 \subsection{Superfluid fraction}

-As explained in Sec.~\ref{subsec:two-fluid-flow}, averaging the computed neutron current $\rhov_n$ and using Eq.~\eqref{supdens}, we can determine the superfluid density $\rho_S$ and hence the superfluid fraction $\rho_S/\langle\rho_n\rangle$.
-To ensure that our value for the superfluid fraction is velocity independent, we tested different values for the velocity to check that we are in the linear regime, i.e., that the current and the phase are proportional to the imposed cluster velocity $|\vv_N|$.
+As explained in Sec.~\ref{subsec:two-fluid-flow}, averaging the computed neutron current $\rhov_n$ over the cell and using Eq.~\eqref{supdens}, we can determine the superfluid density $\rho_S$ and hence the superfluid fraction $\rho_S/\langle\rho_n\rangle$.
+One has to perform the calculation for sufficiently small cluster velocity when the system is in the linear response regime, i.e., when $\rho_S$ does not depend on $\vv_N$.
+To ensure this, we tested different values for the velocity and checked that the current and the phase were proportional to the imposed cluster velocity $|\vv_N|$.
 We also tested different directions of the flow to check the isotropy of the response.
-Our results for a choice between these equivalent conditions are collected in Table~\ref{3betaequilibrium}.
+Our results are collected in Table~\ref{3betaequilibrium}.

 The presented results are obtained for $Z=20$ in the simple cubic lattice.
 We are not showing the bcc ones since at equal baryon density $\rho_b$ and cell volume $V$ they are practically identical to the simple cubic case.
-In the BSk24 case, the superfluid fraction is higher than the SLy4 one at comparable baryon density because of the larger pairing gap, as it was the case for the rod phase \cite{Almirante24A}.
+In the BSk24 case, the superfluid fraction is slightly higher than the SLy4 one at comparable baryon density because of the larger pairing gap, as it was the case for the rod phase \cite{Almirante24A}.
 Results for a different proton number $Z=40$ are collected in Table~\ref{3betaequilibrium2}.
 As it can be seen, the superfluid fraction is very slightly increased (within 1\%).
 Since the pairing gap has almost the same value, and the difference in the neutron densities outside and inside the cluster are comparable (at least in the BSk24 case), this small difference in the superfluid fraction could be ascribed to the decreased ratio between the coherence length $\xi$ and the radius of the cluster in the $Z=40$ case, which brings the system closer to the hydrodynamical limit.

 It has to be noticed that the pairing interaction we are using here does not take into account screening effects.
 These can in general make the value of the neutron pairing gap smaller \cite{Ramanan21}.
 Thus, in order to check how strongly our results depend on the value of the gap, we report in Table~\ref{varying_gap_SLy4} the superfluid fraction for a chosen configuration, but changing manually the pairing coupling constant $g$, and thus obtaining different values for the pairing gap.
 As it can be seen, when the gap is one fourth of our physical value, the superfluid fraction gets reduced by about $10\%$ only.
 This can be understood in the following way: if one thinks of the superfluid hydrodynamics result as the limiting case for strong gaps, the superfluid fraction will reach a plateau after a certain value of the gap.
 This is in agreement with what we found in the rod phase, performing a similar analysis \cite{Almirante24A}, and with results in the BCS approximation, which we will discuss in the next Subsection.